Mike Stock: Biography

-Stock Aitken and Waterman
+Stock Aitken Waterman

-Formation and Early Hits: Divine, Hazell Dean, Dead or Alive (1984–1985)
+Formation and early hits: Divine, Hazell Dean, Dead or Alive (1984–1985)

-Stock had briefly worked with Pete Waterman in 1980 when John Milton, Mark Stock and Mike wrote a song – "One Nine for a Lady Breaker" – for a CB radio club.
-A version of the track found its way to Pete Waterman who managed Peter Collins, then a successful producer with acts like Musical Youth and Nik Kershaw.
+Stock had briefly worked with Pete Waterman in 1980 when John Milton, Mark Stock and Mike wrote a song, "One Nine for a Lady Breaker", for a CB radio club.
+A version of the track found its way to Pete Waterman, who managed Peter Collins, then a successful producer with acts like Musical Youth and Nik Kershaw.
 The track was re-recorded and produced by Collins; Stock sang on the track under the alias Chris Britton.
-In January 1984 Stock and Aitken arranged to meet Waterman at his office in the Stiff Records building, Camden Town.
-Waterman was seeking a new partnership and in February 1984 they went into the Marquee Studio in Wardour Street Soho to record the song "The Upstroke" for 'Agents Aren't Aeroplanes'- a front for their concept of a female Frankie Goes To Hollywood.
-The record was released on Proto Records run by Barry Evangeli and Nick East and distributed by RCA.
+In January 1984, Stock and Aitken arranged to meet Waterman at his office in the Stiff Records building in Camden Town.
+Waterman was seeking a new partnership, and in February the three went into the Marquee Studio in Wardour Street, Soho, to record the song "The Upstroke" for Agents Aren't Aeroplanes, a front for their concept of a female version of Frankie Goes to Hollywood.
+The record was released on Proto Records – a label run by Barry Evangeli and Nick East – and distributed by RCA.
 "The Upstroke" achieved popularity in the gay clubs and discos where many new records were being found and subsequently promoted into the mainstream as Hi-NRG.

-In 1983 Stock had been approached by Andy Paul, a Greek Cypriot, to write a song for Cyprus in the Eurovision Song Contest.
-"Anna Maria Lena" was voted by the Cypriot public to represent their country in the competition and the re-recorded version would be Stock and Aitken's second collaboration with Waterman.
-The team were then asked to produce a song for Divine and they recorded "You Think You're a Man" at the Marquee Studio, which was released by Proto Records in July 1984 reaching number 16 on the UK Singles Chart.
-Soon after, the team recorded Hazell Dean's "Whatever I Do, (Wherever I Go)".
+In 1983, Stock had been approached by Andy Paul, a Greek Cypriot, to write a song for Cyprus in the Eurovision Song Contest.
+"Anna Maria Lena" was voted by the Cypriot public to represent their country in the competition, and the re-recorded version would be Stock and Aitken's second collaboration with Waterman.
+The team were then asked to produce a song for Divine and they recorded "You Think You're a Man" at the Marquee Studio, which was released by Proto Records in July 1984, reaching number 16 on the UK singles chart.
+Soon after, the team recorded Hazell Dean's "Whatever I Do (Wherever I Go)".
 The song became Stock Aitken Waterman's first top 10 hit, reaching number 4 in the UK.
-In September 1984 they were approached by Dead or Alive to produce the song "You Spin Me Round (Like a Record)", which became SAW's first UK number 1 in March 1985.
+In September 1984, they were approached by Dead or Alive to produce the song "You Spin Me Round (Like a Record)", which became SAW's first UK number 1 in March 1985.